 Officials: As Mississippi River drops, floods still a threat

-NEW ORLEANS, La.
-(AP) — As the Mississippi River in New Orleans continues to drop, there is still a threat of flooding this spring across a third of the country.
+NEW ORLEANS (AP) — As the Mississippi River in New Orleans continues to drop, there is still a threat of flooding this spring across a third of the country.

-The Times-Picayune reports the river dropped below 15 feet on Wednesday at the Carrollton gauge, located in the city’s uptown neighborhood.
+The river dropped below 15 feet (4.6 meters) last week at the Carrollton gauge, located in the city’s uptown neighborhood, The Times-Picayune / New Orleans Advocate reported.

 As the river levels decrease, the Army Corps of Engineers changed rules that prohibit construction work on or near the river.
 It has also revised river inspections from at least once a day to twice weekly.